adrianxsalazar/adrianxsalazar.github.io/_pages/about.md

 <h2> News </h2>

 <p> <strong> 2020/09 </strong> <br>
+Paper accepted at Journal: IEEE Robotics and Automation Letters (RA-L).
+Title: Deep  Regression  versus  Detection  for  Counting  in  Robotic  Phenotyping. </p>

+<p> <strong> 2020/09 </strong> <br>
 I will attend to the  <a href="http://gpss.cc/gpss20/"> University of Sheffield summer school in Gaussian Processes and Uncertainty Quantification </a> </p>

 <p> <strong> 2020/08 </strong> <br>
 I am excited to announce that I will attend to the  <a href="https://www.oxfordml.school/"> University of Oxford summer school in machine learning </a> </p>

 <p> <strong> 2020/07 </strong> <br>
 Gave a workshop on Anomaly detection in Computer Vision at the <a href="https://sfperception2020.blogs.lincoln.ac.uk/"> University of Lincoln </a>  </p>